Tanmay-21/MY-SHELL/README.md

 ![Shell Demo](DEMO/test2.gif)

 * Terminal shortcut commands to search direct in google or stackoverflow.
+Used URI encoding to convert search keywords to URL

 ![Shell Demo](DEMO/test3.gif)